CLI Tool

 projects delete <projectId>

-Delete a project permanently.
+Delete a project.
 Requires the full project ID for safety.

 runhuman projects delete proj_abc123 --force